a haphazard resume...

 plant healer magazine

-the herbal journal (published by zoe hawes; britain)
+the herbal journal (published by zoe hawes; united kingdom)

 the canadian journal of herbal medicine